amd/ZenDNN/zendnnl/gtests/Readme.md

-(Copyright (c) 2025 Advanced Micro Devices, Inc. All rights reserved.)
+(Copyright (c) 2025-2026 Advanced Micro Devices, Inc. All rights reserved.)

-# ZenDNN* Google Test Infrastructure
+# ZenDNN Google Test Infrastructure

 ## **Overview of GTest**
 Google Test (GTest) is a unit testing framework for C++ that provides a robust and flexible way to write and execute tests.
-In this project, GTest is used to validate the functionality and performance of ZenDNN* operations.
+In this project, GTest is used to validate the functionality and performance of ZenDNN operations.
 It supports parameterized tests, filtering, and detailed reporting, making it ideal for testing complex numerical computations.

 ## **Purpose and Audience**
-The ZenDNN* GTest infrastructure is designed for:
+The ZenDNN GTest infrastructure is designed for:
-- **Developers**: To verify the correctness of ZenDNN* operations during development.
+- **Developers**: To verify the correctness of ZenDNN operations during development.
 - **Test Engineers**: To run automated tests and validate functionality across different configurations.
 - **Researchers**: To experiment with numerical precision and post-operations in deep learning workloads.

-This infrastructure ensures that ZenDNN* operations meet expected accuracy standards under various conditions.
+This infrastructure ensures that ZenDNN operations meet expected accuracy standards under various conditions.

 ## **Flexible Configuration**
-ZenDNN* GTest provides flexibility in configuring tests through command-line arguments and code-level parameters.
+ZenDNN GTest provides flexibility in configuring tests through command-line arguments and code-level parameters.
 Users can:
 - **Filter Tests**: Run specific test suites or cases using `--gtest_filter`.
 - **Set Random Seed**: Provide a seed value for reproducible random test data generation.
 - **Specify Post-Operations**: Apply post-operations like `relu`, `gelu_tanh`, etc., during matrix multiplication tests.